Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-You can generally find turquoise all over North America and in abundance in the southwestern states, such as Arizona or Nevada.
+You can generally find turquoise all over North America, and it’s abundant in the southwestern states, such as Arizona or Nevada.
 Turquoise is generally found in dry climates and forms in sedimentary or volcanic rocks through a chemical reaction.
 You can easily find it in mines or mine dumps, but there are many other potential locations.

 Let’s see exactly how turquoise forms, and what general areas you should consider searching for it!